 Australia would be a lesser country today if not for the many waves of Italian immigration that began after World War II.
 Reminders of this are everywhere.
 In our cafes, which are filled with the smell of freshly ground coffee.
 In our restaurants, where ingredients such as burrata and prosciutto appear regularly –often in dishes that aren’t classically Italian.
 Even in our supermarkets, where salami, ricotta and broccoli line the shelves.
 (That’s right, Italians brought plain old broccoli here.)

-It’s telling that we don’t have to explain the meaning of terms such as ragu.
+It’s telling that we don’t have to explain the meaning of terms such as ragu and pappardelle.
 When it comes to food, Italian is Australia’s second language.
 But there’s still so much more to learn and understand.
 Sure, you know about parmesan, but what about robiola, caciocavallo and stracchino, three other Italian cheeses?
 Likewise, though you’ve probably eaten mortadella and guanciale, you’re probably foggy on what they are and how they’re made.

 The Broadsheet Italian Cookbook answers these and other questions – be they about cheese, smallgoods, wine, tomatoes or pasta – in beautiful, visual detail.